DuckDB CPG Schema Design (CPG Spec v1.1)

 );

-Properties (from CPG spec): - LANGUAGE: Source language - VERSION: CPG spec version - OVERLAYS: Applied overlays - ROOT: Root path
+Properties (from CPG spec): - LANGUAGE: Source language - VERSION: CPG spec version (default “1.1”) - ROOT: Root path - OVERLAYS: Applied overlays - HASH: Content hash

 nodes_file